rpog/nexmo-developer/_documentation/client-sdk/setup/add-sdk-to-your-app/android.md

 title: Add Nexmo Client SDK To Your Android App
 ---

-# Get Started - Add Nexmo Client SDK To Your App
+# Get Started - Add Nexmo Client SDK To Your Android App

 Let's get started with Nexmo SDK on your Android app!
 Here are all the details on how to set that up:

-## Create a Nexmo Application

-A [Nexmo application]("https://developer.nexmo.com/concepts/guides/applications") contains the required configuration for your project.
-You can create an application using the [Nexmo CLI]("https://github.com/Nexmo/nexmo-cli"), or via this [generator webpage]("ADD LINK").

-## Create Nexmo Users
+## Prerequisites

-- Make sure you have at least 2 users for that Nexmo Application

-## Create User Tokens (JWT)

----
+The SDK supports min Android API level 16.

-## Add The SDK To Your Android App
+## Add The SDK To Your Android Project

 Open Android Studio with your Android project codebase